PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 ALLERGIES

-For our staff to better serve your child, it is imperative that parents inform staff of any allergies that their child may have or had, for example, food, medication, environmental or other substances.
-The YMCA is NOT a nut free zone.
-We do not guarantee any exposure to foods that may cause allergic reactions.
-When completing your online paperwork please be complete with your information.
+For our staff to better serve your child, it is imperative that parents/guardians inform staff of any allergies that their child may have or had, such as food, medication, environmental, or other substances.
+The YMCA is NOT a nut-free zone.
+We do not guarantee prevention of any exposure to foods that may cause allergic reactions.
+When completing the emergency paperwork, please be sure it is complete with updated parent/guardian contact information.

 ILLNESS